Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

 \subsection{Abstract MDP: a Finite Abstraction of an Infinite RMDP}

-In general, the relational model checking problem is undecidable due to the possibly infinite domain.
-To obtain decidability, this section constructs a finite abstraction of a given infinite RMDP, called the \textit{abstract RMDP}, under the \textit{state-boundedness} condition.
-Later the abstract RMDP can be used to obtain decidable model checking.
+Given an infinite RMDP, the relational model checking problem is generally undecidable due to the possibly infinite domain.
+To obtain decidability, this section constructs a finite abstraction of a given infinite RMDP, called an \textit{abstract RMDP} (ARMDP).
+The purpose of an ARMDP is to use a finite model to capture all relevant information about a pCTL formula.
+An ARMDP must be constructed under the \textit{state-boundedness} condition.

 The state-boundedness condition states that any state concerns only a finite number of objects.
-Since this imposes no restrictions on the domain size, a state-bounded RMDP can contain an infinite number of states.
-For example, consider a blocks world where there are infinitely many blocks and a table with a capacity $b$.
+For example, consider a blocks world that has infinitely many blocks and a table with a capacity $b$.
 An agent can take a block away or put a new block to the table, but no more than $b$ blocks can be on the table at any moment.
 Hence, the state bound is $b$.
-Since any two states can describe totally different blocks, the model still contains infinitely many states.
+Since any two states can describe totally different blocks, the model still contains \textit{infinitely many} states.
 We say the blocks on the table are in the \textit{active domain}.
-Now we formally define active domain and state-boundedness.
+We now formally define active domain and state-boundedness.

-\begin{define} An interpretation $s'$ is a finite subset of a Herbrand interpretation $s$ in some RMDP, i.e. $s'\subseteq s$.
-The active domain of $s'$, denoted $\adom(s')$, is the set of all domain objects in $s'$. \end{define} Since an interpretation $s'$ is finite, its active domain $\adom(s')$ is finite as well.
-An interpretation $s'$ is like an Herbrand interpretation but concerns only a finite number of objects.
-That is, atoms in $s'$ are $true$ and atoms not in $s'$ are $false$.
+\begin{define} A bounded state $s_b$ is a finite subset of a ground state $s$ in some RMDP, i.e. $s_b\subseteq s$.
+The active domain of $s_b$, denoted $\adom(s_b)$, is the set of all domain objects in $s_b$. \end{define} An active domain $\adom(s_b)$ is by definition finite as a bounded state $s_b$ is finite.
+A bounded state is similar to a ground state but concerns only a finite number of objects.
+That is, all atoms in $s_b$ are $\true$ and all the others are $\false$.